The Behnam Rugs “RUG GUIDE”

 So what’s the difference between Persian and Oriental rugs?
 This refers to the origin.
 Persian rugs are from Iran.
 Traditionally, the term Oriental rugs refers to rugs from China, although you often see it referring to rugs from India, Pakistan, and other countries, too.
 All Persian rugs are Oriental rugs, but not all Oriental rugs are Persian rugs.
 It’s a bit of a square and rectangle situation.
 However, many people use the terms interchangeably these days.
 You might hear someone referring to an Indian rug as a Persian rug, for example.
 This is because although the origin of the rug is from India, the origin of the pattern is Iranian (Persian).

-Many fine rugs come from Iran (Persian), and these rugs can also be referred to as Iranian carpets, Persian carpets, and Iranian rugs.
+Many fine rugs come from Iran (Persia), and these rugs can also be referred to as Iranian carpets, Persian carpets, and Iranian rugs.
 Rugs are generally referred to by the city or tribe they originate from.
 For example, you may see a rug referred to as an Isfahan, Nain, Qum, Tabriz, or Mashad Persian rug.
 The design of a rug reflects where it is made.
 There are many different patterns and designs that have strong ties to a particular city.
 For example, the famous Tree of Life design originates from Isfahan.

 In short, handmade rugs do not stop at Iran.
 You will also find beautiful oriental rugs from China and a variety of handmade masterpieces from Afghanistan, Morocco, Nepal, Tibet, Russia, India, Pakistan, Turkey, and many other countries.